zee7han/sprint_4/Readme.md

 - How to handle the async data in react?
 - How to design a production-level application?
 - How the bundle your react application?
-- How to integrate the third party services into your application?
+- How to integrate third party services into your application?
+- How to test the react application?
+- How to write the unit test and UI test for the react application?

 ![React Lifecycle](assets/react_component_basic_lifecycle.png)